-5. Labels that verify the whole grain-rich contribution must be maintained to document that the requirement was met.
+- 5. Labels that verify the whole grain-rich contribution must be maintained to document that the requirement was met. - a.

-- a.
 Grain-based desserts can be used for the grain requirement, but must be limited to a total of 2 oz equivalents per week.
 Grain-based desserts are usually significant sources of solid fats and added sugars.
 In addition, fortified grain products cannot be used to meet the grains requirement.
 Reducing these foods will help schools stay within the saturated fat and caloric limits. - b.
 Once the bread item is determined to meet the whole grain-rich requirement, then the food item must meet portion size requirements.
-(Refer to the Grains/Breads Chart on page CM-35 through CM-36 or the USDA Food-Buying Guide.)
+(Refer to the Grains Requirements for Child Nutrition Programs on page CM-43 through CM-44 or the USDA Food-Buying Guide.)